 - S5.
-All animals must be dehorned.
+All market animals must be dehorned.
 Lambs must be castrated and docked.
 All lambs must be washed and shown in a clean and dry condition.
-In order to prevent the spread of infectious diseases, lambs must be slick shorn within 1⁄4 inch before the County Fair weigh-in.
+In order to prevent the spread of infectious diseases, lamb's body must be slick shorn within 1⁄2 inch before the County Fair weigh-in.
 The Executive Committee will be the final authority in determining exhibitor's compliance with these requirements.
 Entries not meeting these requirements will be disqualified. - S6.
 Each exhibitor may show two single market lambs or one single and a pen of two market lambs, for a maximum of three lambs, at the County Fair.
 Each exhibitor will be allowed to weigh in one extra lamb, or one extra to be shared by immediate family, for each lamb entered at the June weigh-in.
 All lambs will be tagged as singles, and the exhibitor will designate which lambs will be shown as a pen of two and/or singles upon weigh-in at the County Fair in August.
 The number of sheep that you plan to show must be the first ones you weigh during the August Co.
 Fair weigh-in.
 If one of those lambs doesn't make weight (over or under), you may weigh only one of your extras and make a substitution.
 The one that didn't make weight must be taken home. - S7.
-The weight range for market lambs to show and sell is 90 lbs. to 150 lbs.
+Market lambs must have been born on or after January 1, 2024 for the 2024 County Fair.
+The weight range for market lambs to show and sell is 90 lbs. to 155 lbs.
 All lambs must grade at least select or better to show and sell.
 No grace weight is allowed.
-Weight classes will be divided into three divisions consisting of lightweight (90-110 lbs.), middleweight (111-130 lbs.), and heavyweight (131-150 lbs.).
+Weight classes will be divided into four divisions consisting of (90-105 lbs.), (106-121 lbs.), (122-138 lbs.) and (139-155 lbs.).
 Lambs that do not make weight or grade will be allowed to show in showmanship. - S8.
 No re-weighs.
-Exception: If a lamb is underweight (less than 90 lbs.) or overweight (over 150 lbs.), the exhibitor will have the option to immediately re-weigh one time, with that re-weigh being the final weight of the lamb. - S9.
+Exception: If a lamb is underweight (less than 90 lbs.) or overweight (over 155 lbs.), the exhibitor will have the option to immediately re-weigh one time, with that re-weigh being the final weight of the lamb. - S9.
 Purebred ewes and rams will be allowed to cross enter into the open show but animals must be property of the exhibitor and proof of registration is required.
 Open class entries must be done through the fair office.
-No more than two breeding sheep entries per exhibitor per class may be entered in the 4-H/FFA Sheep Show.

-S10.
-ALL sheep, except wethers, will comply with the National Scrapie Eradication program.
-Revised 1-18-18
+No more than two breeding sheep entries per exhibitor per class may be entered in the 4-H/FFA Sheep Show. - S10.
+ALL sheep will comply with the National Scrapie Eradication program. - S11.
+Bred and owned market lambs, and breeding ewes, must be out of a dam solely owned by the exhibitor at the time of breeding; this designation must be indicated on the entry form in order for the animal to be entered in the bred and owned class.
+Only one bred and owned market lamb and one bred and owned breeding ewe can be shown per exhibitor.